-The fire hazards analysis should evaluate the risks to exposure from fires at co-located or nearby facilities.
+The fire hazards analysis should evaluate the risks of exposure associated with fires at the same site or at nearby facilities.
 Consideration should be given to the effects of a fire on shared systems for multi-unit sites and to the potential for fires to propagate from one facility to the other.